mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 #### Use variables

 Make use of variables throughout your collection.
-As you’re reviewing your automatically generated collection and the metadata, include variables to make it easy to change values when necessary:
+As you’re reviewing your automatically generated collection and the metadata, include variables to make it simple to change values when necessary:

 * At the collection level for values that need to be linked to the collection itself.
 * In the **Environments** tab.
 These variables can be decoupled from the collection and used with other collections.
 This is particularly useful for auth tokens and other configurations.